 Take care of these issues before your divorce is over with

-Whenever a child support figure is set, whether by agreement or order from a judge, I would recommend that the attorneys in your case agree to hire an attorney who has experience creating special needs trusts.
-There are details that this attorney must be able to sort out and it is not common to find a family law attorney who is also a competent builder of a special needs trust.
+Whenever a child support figure is set, whether by agreement or order from a judge, I recommend that the attorneys in your case agree to hire an attorney who has experience creating special needs trusts.
+There are details that this attorney must be able to sort out, and it is not common to find a family law attorney who is also a competent builder of a special needs trust.

-If your daughter is disabled and your divorce decree states that there will be an offset of the child support obligation for each dollar received in SSI benefits, this does not take into consideration that your child's needs may increase.
+If your daughter is disabled and your divorce decree states that there will be an offset of the child support obligation for each dollar received in SSI benefits, this does not consider that your child's needs may increase.
 You can try to go back to court in the future to have the child support orders modified based on a substantial change in the circumstances of your case and probably win on that basis.
 The increase would need to be reported to the Social Security Administration.
 This will cause a substantial decrease in the amount of SSI that your child can receive.

-As far as I can tell, you should just agree to a specific dollar value for child support.
+As far as I can tell, you should agree to a specific dollar value for child support.
 Do not tie child support to the SSI benefits that are also received.
 Do not have the child support payments go to you directly, but rather into a special needs trust.
 Your case will not look exactly like any of these examples that I have provided you with today.
 With that said, I think these examples can paint a clearer picture of the circumstances that you need to be aware of.
-Along with your attorney, look into your options and you can plan a course for your case that benefits you and your child.
+Along with your attorney, look into your options, and you can plan a course for your case that benefits you and your child.